History

 Architecture

-The castle was a vast complex, surrounded by a wall and a moat, which included the main part with the commander’s house and two outer baileys on the north-west and north sides, and the whole area from the east was adjacent to the town, also surrounded by a moat and defensive walls.
-The fortifications of the stronghold on a small part of the circuit were connected with the town fortifications, but the castle retained its independence because it was separated by a wall with a gate from the town buildings.
+Tuchola was founded on the left bank of the Kicz River, which protected the castle and town complex from the west and south.
+The Teutonic castle was a vast complex surrounded by a wall and a moat, which included the main part with the commander’s house and two baileys: on the north-western side (outer bailey) and on the northern side (inner bailey).
+The whole was adjacent to the town from the east, also surrounded by a moat and defensive walls.
+The fortifications of the stronghold on a small part of the perimeter were connected with the town fortifications, but the castle remained independent because it was separated from the town buildings by a wall with a gate.

-The main castle house was built of bricks on a stone foundation, on a rectangular plan, in the south-west corner of the town and at the same time in the south-east part of the castle area.
-The house was surrounded by its own perimeter wall, additionally secured with a moat supplied with the waters of the Castle Lake.
-Probably in the ground floor it had a division into three rooms arranged in one run, typical of the Middle Ages.
+The main castle house was built of bricks on a stone foundation.
+It was probably a single-winged structure, on a rectangular plan with dimensions of approximately 10 x 36 meters, located in the south-west corner of the town and at the same time in the south-eastern part of the castle area.
+The house may have been surrounded by its own perimeter wall, additionally secured by a moat fed by the waters of Castle Lake.
+The ground floor of the building probably had a division into three rooms arranged in one line, typical of the Middle Ages.

-The larger north-west outer bailey was shaped in plan like a trapezoid.
-From the west it was secured by the Kicz River, from the north by swamps and a canal, and from the east by a moat separating the castle wall from the town fortifications.
-The moat also ran between the outer bailey and the main castle house, while between the second, smaller outer bailey there was a connection on the north side of the main house.
-In addition, two gates led to the area of the outer bailey: the smaller postern on the west side and the main gate on the north side.
+The larger north-western bailey had a trapezoidal shape.
+It was protected from the west by the Kicz River, from the north by swamps and a canal, and from the east by a moat separating the castle wall from the town fortifications.
+The moat also ran between the outer bailey and the main castle house and between both baileys.
+The entrance to the north-western bailey area led through two gates.
+The Castle Gate on the western side was directed towards the farm, while the main gate was on the northern side.
+At least one of them had a tower form.
+The northern bailey also had to have its own gate.
+According to docuemnts, the castle had a dansker (latrine tower), a forge and granaries on the baileys.

 Current state